buildout/buildout/doc/topics/writing-recipes.rst

    The buildout configuration

    The buildout configuration is a mapping from section names to sections.
-Sections, are mappings from option names to values.
+Sections are mappings from option names to values.
 The buildout configuration allows the recipe to access configuration data in much the same way as configuration files use :ref:`value substitutions <value-substitutions>`.